-The Board operates an Audit & Compliance Committee which, consistent with this Principle, consists of four directors, each of whom is an independent non-executive director.
+The Board operates an Audit & Compliance Committee which, consistent with this Principle, consists of three directors, each of whom is an independent non-executive director.
 The chairman of the Audit and Compliance Committee is independent and not chairman of the Board.
 The current members of the Audit and Compliance Committee are:

-- David F Groves, Chairman (Appointed to Committee 1 January 2002, appointed Chairman 30 January 2003); - John R McConnell (Appointed 30 January 2003); - Alice J M Williams (Appointed 12 September 2007); and - Anne M O'Donnell (Appointed 1 December 2010).
+- David F Groves, Chairman (Appointed to Committee 1 January 2002, appointed Chairman 30 January 2003); - Anne M O'Donnell (Appointed 1 December 2010); and - Kevin J Eley (Appointed 25 November 2011).

 Details of the members and the number of meetings of the Audit & Compliance Committee attended are set out in the Directors' Report.
-Details of the qualifications of members can be obtained from the Directors' Report of EQT for the year ended 30 June 2011, which is publicly available.
+Details of the qualifications of members can be obtained from the Directors' Report of EQT for the year ended 30 June 2012, which is publicly available.

 The Audit & Compliance Committee operates under a formal charter which sets out various matters including its objectives, duties and responsibilities, and membership requirements.
-This Committee provides a forum for the effective communication between the Board and external auditors.
+This Committee provides a forum for the effective communication between the Board and external auditor.
 The Audit & Compliance Committee reviews matters including:

-- the annual and half-year financial statements prior to their approval by the Board; - the effectiveness of processes and systems of internal control; - the appointment of external auditors; - the efficiency and effectiveness of the internal and external audit functions, including a review of the respective audit plans; and - compliance by EQT with compliance plans developed for registered managed investment schemes for which the company acts as Responsible Entity.
+- the annual and half-year financial statements prior to their approval by the Board; - the effectiveness of processes and systems of internal control; - the appointment of the external auditors; - the efficiency and effectiveness of the internal and external audit functions, including a review of the respective audit plans; and - compliance by EQT with compliance plans developed for registered managed investment schemes for which the company acts as Responsible Entity.